 As is often Naim's way, this new player is all about evolution.
 Outwardly, it looks unchanged from the original, though much work has gone on inside.
 The highlights are an improved circuit layout with better quality components, a change of DAC, and some tweaking of the power supply filtering.
 These revisions make a good player better.

-No communication breakdown Let's get one thing clear: if you're after the purest, most open sound for the money, this isn't the player for you.
+Let's get one thing clear: if you're after the purest, most open sound for the money, this isn't the player for you.
 The CD5i's sound is more about solidity and organisation.
 Not the most glamorous-sounding traits we admit, but think about what these qualities impart, and you realise how important they are.

 So, while the player's outright detail resolution is at a level that we'd expect in this class, the Naim's talent is to arrange all this information in a direct and communicative way.
 Music – no matter how complex – makes sense through this machine.
 You're left in no doubt as to what the artist wanted you to feel and, when you think about it, you can't ask much more from a hi-fi.